epiverse-trace/tutorials-middle/instructors/practical-delays.md

-# Group Challenge Week 2: Access delays to estimate transmission and
+# Week 2: Access delays to estimate transmission and severity
-severity

 <!-- visible for instructors only -->
 <!-- practical-week.md is generated from practical-week.qmd.
 Please edit that file -->